 What do you think, how often does your current customer base open your website?

 The key in blogging is to lure your clients, to capture their attention through your content.
 If they use your services, make sure that you provide them with even more value through your content.

 Moreover, if they visit your website often, you’ll have more chances to upsell and keep them as your clients.
 Your only “costs” are producing high-quality content that keeps them engaged.
 Here are 4 ways that you can use your blog to reinforce the relationship with your current customers:

-One of the best ways to keep your clients is to provide knowledge that can improve their lives and their businesses.
-You need to provide them as much knowledge as possible about your services.
+One of the best ways to retain your clients is to provide knowledge that can improve their lives and their businesses.
+You need to provide them with as much knowledge as possible regarding your services.
 This includes tutorials and guides with useful strategies and tactics.

 Your blog can also serve as an excellent place for step-by-step tutorials full of tips.

 Company News, Announcements, and Achievements